Back from injury, Thomas scores 25 as Celtics top Wizards - News 12 Now

 TRAINER’S ROOM

-Wizards: F Markieff Morris (illness) returned to the starting lineup after missing the past two games. .
-Wall came up limping after a driving, spinning basket in the third quarter, but stayed in the game. .
-Washington committed a season-high 28 fouls.
+Wizards: F Markieff Morris (illness) returned to the starting lineup after missing the past two games. … Wall came up limping after a driving, spinning basket in the third quarter, but stayed in the game. … Washington committed a season-high 28 fouls in losing for the fourth time in five games.

-Celtics: Thomas hit a 3-pointer for a club-record 45th straight game. .
-Boston opened a stretch of six straight at home and play only three games away from home the rest of the regular season.
+Celtics: Thomas hit a 3-pointer for a club-record 45th straight game. … Boston opened a stretch of six straight at home and plays only three road games the rest of the regular season.

 REACQUAINTED

-With the Celtics healthy again, coach Brad Stevens said the final weeks of the regular season give his team a chance to get stronger playing together.
+With the Celtics healthy again, Stevens said the final weeks of the regular season give his team a chance to get stronger playing together.

 “We just haven’t had a ton of time with ourselves fully healthy,” he said.
 “We have to make sure that we utilize this time appropriately for our team to get better.
 Regardless of who we’re playing against, there aren’t any secrets.”